2:22 (2017 film): Plot

 Piecing together, Dylan believes the supernova, which occurred on the day of Jake and Evelyn's deaths 30 years ago, the same day he and Sarah were born, is now reoccurring in a manner of a “cosmic cataclysm" and is convinced that he and Sarah are destined to relive Jake and Evelyn's fates.
 When Sarah visits him in his apartment, Dylan, fearing for her life, warns not to see him again.
 He contemplates suicide but stops when he sees a plane.
 A distressed Sarah confides in Jonas, who persuades her to go to Millhurst.

 On his 30th birthday, Dylan discovers that the same patterns he's been experiencing had occurred to Jake on the day he died.
 He breaks into Jonas' studio, where he finds dozens of depictions of Sarah, a necklace identical to Evelyn's, and an empty gun case.
 Realizing that Jonas is obsessed with Sarah and planning to relive the Grand Central Terminal murders as Noah Marks, Dylan rushes for the Grand Central Terminal, whilst being pursued by the police.

 After their flight is cancelled, Jonas buys tickets at Grand Central, where Sarah begins to see the same characters that Dylan described.
 It dawns on her that she is the pregnant woman under the clock, and she refuses to leave with Jonas.
 In a jealous rage, Jonas calls her Evelyn, and Sarah realizes that they are reliving the same fateful day.
 Dylan arrives and Jonas fires at Sarah but Dylan takes a hit himself to save Sarah's life.
 Jonas is then shot and killed by the arriving police officers.

-It was transpired that, in his jealous rage, Noah had both gunned down Jake and Evelyn, before he was himself shot dead by Jake in an act of self-defense, after which he was framed by the police.
+It has transpired that, in his jealous rage, Noah gunned down both Jake and Evelyn, before he was himself shot dead by Jake in an act of self-defense, which he was framed for by the police.

 After the incident, Dylan has recovered from his injuries and has now become a pilot, living happily with Sarah and their newborn baby.